 Bio

-I’m an economist (PhD, MIT) and an Assistant Professor of Economics at Stockholm University.
-I’m also affiliated with RFBerlin, Etla, and IZA.
+I am an economist (PhD, MIT) and an Assistant Professor of Economics at Stockholm University.
+I am also a Senior Fellow at Etla and affiliated with IZA.

-My research focuses on technology, work, and psychology using novel large-scale data.
-My latest work documents that when firms adopted advanced technologies they increased employment—contrasting with common concerns about the future of work.
+My research focuses on technology, work, and psychology, using novel large-scale data.
+My latest work shows that firms adopting advanced technologies have increased employment, countering common concerns about the future of work.

-The media has featured my research widely, including in The Economist and Wired.
+My research has been widely featured in media outlets such as The Economist, Wired, Bloomberg, and The Washington Post.
 My PhD thesis received the Upjohn Institute Award and the main Finnish newspaper, HS, listed me in their 35 under 35.
-I’ve also created a real-time forecast ETLAnow that predicts unemployment using Google search data.
+I have also developed ETLAnow, a real-time forecasting tool that predicts unemployment trends using Google search data

 Fields: Labor Economics, Technology and Innovation, Psychology and Economics.